-The Council's Strategic Management Plan, CityPlan 2030, provides the framework upon which the Council's Strategic Management Plans are developed.
-The Council's suite of Strategic Management Plans currently incorporates the CityPlan 2030, the LTFP, the Infrastructure and Asset Management Plans and the Annual Business Plan and Budget.
+The Council's Strategic Management Plan, CityPlan 2030: Shaping our Future, provides the framework upon which the Council's various Strategic Management Plans are developed.
+The Council's suite of Strategic Management Plans currently includes the LTFP, Infrastructure & Asset Management Plans and the Annual Business Plan and Annual Budget.

-The LTFP is the primary financial management tool which links the Council's Strategic Management Plans, City Plan 2030, Whole of Life Asset Management Plans and the Annual Business Plan and Budget.
+The LTFP is the primary financial management tool which links the Council's Strategic Management Plans, City Plan 2030, Whole-of-Life Asset Management Plans and the Annual Business Plan and Annual Budget.